Ruth B. Love: CTU strikes of 1983 and 1984

-During Love's tenure as superintendent, There were two Chicago Teacher's Union strikes; one in 1983 that lasted 15 days and a 10-day strike in 1984.
-In the midst of a 15-day strike by the Chicago Teacher's Union from October 3–18, 1983, At the time the longest teacher's strike in Chicago; Love was criticized by the union and teacher supporters as being "Ruthless and Loveless" for her approach to the union and her actions to open three schools despite the strike.
+During Love's tenure as superintendent, There were two Chicago Teachers' Union strikes; one in 1983 that lasted 15 days and a 10-day strike in 1984.
+In the midst of a 15-day strike by the Chicago Teachers Union from October 3–18, 1983, At the time the longest teachers' strike in Chicago; Love was criticized by the union and teacher supporters as being "Ruthless and Loveless" for her approach to the union and her actions to open three schools despite the strike.
 Love claimed she made that decision for the sake of the high school seniors who would need credits to graduate.
 In statements to local news organizations, Love likened the tension between herself and the strikers at one school to being attacked by a group of "vicious dogs".
-The strike was ended with Love and the school board giving the teacher's a 5% raise, 2.5% bonus and a one-year pact.
+The strike was ended with Love and the school board giving the teachers a 5% raise, 2.5% bonus and a one-year pact.